bbatsov/blog/_posts/2011-05-18-jvm-langs-jruby.markdown

 You shouldn't, of course, use ArrayList unless you're using a Java API that is requiring you to do so.
 Hopefully these simple examples gave you an idea how easy it is to access Java code from JRuby.

+It might be tempting to think of Java/Ruby integration as nothing more than calling from one language to another.
+That's not the case.
+In a typical project, you're really interacting with both platforms.
+You might construct a Ruby object, pass it to a Java function, and watch the Java code call other Ruby methods you've defined.
+All the advanced interactions are beyond the scope of this cursory overview, but you're definitely encouraged to explore them on your own.

 # Using JRuby from Java